hackclub/hackclub/workshops/online-pong/README.md

 1. We'll have a file called `index.ts` (typescript) where we set up and ininitialize the game server.
 2. When a user requests the game from the server, it will send back a `game.html` and `game.js` file - these are standard JavaScript and HTML files, where we will write the client-side code (code that runs on the player's computer) for the game.
 This includes drawing all the shapes to the canvas.
 3. We'll also have a file called `PongRoom.ts` that runs on the server.
 Here, we will put all the server code for the game.
 It has two main parts: "state" classes, where we can define all the variables we'll need to keep track of for the game, including the position of the Pong rackets ands and Pong ball; and a "room" class that tells Colyseus what to do when players join a game, leave a game, sends an update, etc. (Each game is basically an instance of the room class)
 4. The Colyseus.js library will take care of communicating between the server (the `PongRoom.ts` file) and the client (the `game.js` file).
+This includes sending messages back and forth, but also synchronizing the state variables across the players and server.
-5. When a user moves their racket, for example, we'll tell the Colyseus.js library to send the movement to the server, and the server will send it to the other player.
+5. When a user moves their racket, for example, we'll tell the Colyseus.js library to send the movement to the server, and the server will update the state, which will automatically get sent to the other player.

 Well, let's get started!